Needlecrafts Crochet Crochet Basics

 The Spruce / Mollie Johanson

 Chain one.
-This finishes the star.
-It also creates an "eye" in the center of the star.
-You will work into the eye, so it's helpful to get a feel for the stitch design.
+This finishes the star and creates an "eye" in the center.
+You'll work into the eye, so getting a feel for the stitch design is helpful.

 Continue to 5 of 14 below